 We would love to see your creation.
 Leave a picture or thoughts in the comments section.
 Please like and share with everyone.
 Follow us on Facebook, Pinterest, Instagram, and Twitter!

-*To create the words to put on the front of the headstone without a die cutting machine, you can use your word program to type the letters and add a clip art skull and embellishments.
+*To create your desin without a die cutting machine, you can use your computer’s word program.
+Open a new document and type out the wording you’d like to use.
+Add a skull and any embellishments you want to use using clip art.
 If you want a more Halloween-looking font than you have on your system, you can find and download one from dafont.com.
-Move the wording and the embellishments exactly like you want them on your headstone and make sure it’s the right size.
-Cut it out, rub the back side with a pencil (remember doing word rubbings in elementary school?).
+Arrange the wording and the clip art exactly like you want them and make sure it’s the same size that you want to use on the headstone.
+You can leave it on the regular size paper, or cut it out, but don’t cut it too close.
+Rub the back side with a pencil (remember doing word rubbings in elementary school?).
 Place the document on the headstone with the charcoal side facing down.
 Trace the outline of the words and pictures several times, pressing down hard, and it will leave the outline on the stone.
 Then you can paint within the lines that are left from the pencil charcoal rubbing.
 You can do this with all kind of decor.